 A mother’s eye detected that Wood was not well.
 Denia noticed swelling in parts of his body and immediately took him to a doctor.
 When the local doctor was not able to help Wood, the toddler was transferred to St. Damien for further tests.

 Diagnosis with severe malnutrition

-At St. Damien, doctors diagnosed Wood with severe malnutrition, septicemia, and abscesses on his head.
-He was transferred to the critical care unit, where he spent 15 days being treated for all of his medical aliments.
+At St. Damien, doctors diagnosed Wood with severe malnutrition, septicaemia, and abscesses on his head.
+He was transferred to the critical care unit, where he spent 15 days being treated for all of his medical ailments.
 For Wood, and many other children who suffer from malnourishment, treatment rarely ends after just 2 weeks.
-Children with severe malnutrition are usually hospitalized for 6 weeks and treated on a schedule based on national protocols.
+Children with severe malnutrition are usually hospitalised for 6 weeks and treated on a schedule based on national protocols.
 But due to the seriousness of Wood’s malnutrition, he spent 4 months at the St. Damien Malnutrition Care Unit.

 The unit treats children from many areas of the country.
 Patients first receive a special liquid formula made of mild multivitamins and oligo elements.
 Fortified peanut butter is administered, as well.
 According to our own protocols, St. Damien’s malnutrition programme has 3 phases to best support a patient through recovery.

 St. Damien provides transfusions to the patients, if needed, and immediately works to rehydrate them.
 Intensive feeding also starts immediately, using trimethoprim/sulfamethoxazole, mebendazole, folic acid and zinc cream.
 Therapeutic milk is also given.

 Wood is currently in between stages one and two.
 He has stabilized and his swelling is disappearing.